whatisnuclear/website/about.md

 ---
 layout: default
-title: "About us: people and philosophy"
+title: "About Whatisnuclear.com"
 description: About the people and philosophy of whatisnuclear.com, the public education site about nuclear energy.
-author: Nick Touran
+author: nick
+byline: true
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">

-# About Whatisnuclear.com

 We are a group of nuclear engineers hoping to help the world learn some interesting and important information about nuclear energy.
 We find ourselves explaining things like waste recycling